Varthur

 Varthur is a suburb situated in the Eastern periphery of Bangalore City and part of the internationally famous Whitefield township.
 Varthur is a Hobli and part of the Bruhat Bangalore Mahanagara Palike.
 Varthur was a Legislative Assembly in the state of Karnataka but was split into three legislative assemblies C.V.Raman Nagar, Mahadevapura and Krishnarajapura in the year 2008.
 It is also one of the wards of BBMP.
 It is located in South-Eastern Bangalore between old Airport road and Sarjapur road.
 Varthur is very close to ITPB.

 There are many IT companies in Varthur Hobli.
-The head office of one of the largest IT companies, Wipro Technologies is situated at Doddakannelli, Varthur Hobli.
+The head office of one of the largest IT companies, Wipro Technologies is situated here.
 Some other companies such as Cisco Systems, ARM, and Aricent Group, are situated in Varthur Hobli.

 At Varthur, people celebrate Brahmarathotsava of Sri Chennaraya Swamy, which happens on the day of Ratha Saptami.
 It is one of the famous events that takes place in this area.
 Two days later is Karaga of Sri Draupathamma (Draupadi) at Sri Dharmaraya Swamy (Yudhishthira) temple, which happens at night and is visited by thousands of people from Varthur, Gunjur, Madhuranagara, Whitefield, Ramagondannahalli, Balagere, Sorahunase, Immadihalli, Harohalli, Muthsandra, and Kotur.

 Geography

-Varthur is located at 12.940699°N 77.746596°E. The Ponnaiyar flows through Varthur.
+Varthur is located at 12.940699°N 77.746596°E. The river Dakshina Pinakini flows through Varthur.